 If you have a business relationship with the recipient, your name in the Subject line will absolutely drive attention.
 Then, you can include the recipient’s name into your header line (usually the first line of the email body).

-4. Your name and recipient’s name in the Subject line.
 By merging your name and your reader’s name you hint at some kind of partnership with the recipient.
 Example:

 Sandra and Julia create email template together